Last Updated on July 10, 2023 by Emmanuel

 - You won’t optimize your bike to suit different trails or riding styles, which can increase fatigue and discomfort on long rides.

-- The lack of shock makes your arms and shoulders to impacts from uneven surfaces, increasing fatigue and muscle pain over time.
+- The lack of shock makes your riding more challenging; it increases fatigue and muscle pain over time.

-In summary, straight-tube rigid forks are simple and reliable but unsuitable for demanding off-road riding where the suspension provides better control and comfort.
+Straight-tube rigid forks are more reliable but don’t suit challenging off-road riding that needs suspension for proper control and comfort.

 Consider the terrain you intend to ride on.
 A straight tube rigid fork might suit if you stick to smooth dirt paths, tame trails, or cross-country riding.